elunna/nerfhack-changelog/README.md

 * Each rider gets an additional 100 HP (EvilHack)
 * The identity of the Riders is hidden via farlook (UnNetHack)

-**Cthulhu:**
+#### Cthulhu:
 NerfHack’s version of Cthulhu is a fusion of elements from his appearances in SLASH'EM and UnNetHack, enhanced with new features to make him a formidable endgame threat.

-His speed has been set to 18, matching SLASH'EM, while his armor class has been adjusted from -15 to -8 in line with UnNetHack.
-Like in UnNetHack, probing Cthulhu will no longer reveal his inventory.
-He now possesses the ability to fly and is telepathic, adding to his versatility and menace.
-Cthulhu can displace other monsters, pass through iron bars, break boulders, and smash down doors in pursuit of the player, and he will relentlessly track and chase them.
-His drain intelligence attack has been replaced with a drain energy effect, altering the nature of his threat.
-Cthulhu is placed at the center of Moloch's Sanctum as a powerful guardian, although he does not carry the Amulet of Yendor.
-However, if the player acquires the Amulet, Cthulhu is allowed to return via wizard harassment.
-Notably, Cthulhu is covetous and will perform a single warp to the player upon first appearing.
-After that, he reverts to standard non-covetous movement - but if he is killed and resurrects (which he will do quite quickly), he will regain the ability to warp once again.
+Stats:
+* Difficulty 61, speed 18, base level 106, base AC -8, 95 MR, weight 3000.
+* Size: gigantic
+* Alignment: neutral
+* Unique.
+* Can not be exiled.
+* Resists sleep, disintegration, poison, acid, petrification.
+* Edibility: poisonous.
+* Leaves no corpse.
+* Is inexilable, breathless, regenerating, reviving, telepathic, displaces monsters, strong, follows you, carnivorous, herbivorous.
+* Can fly.
+* Has a thick hide.
+* Has infravision.
+* Can see invisible.
+* Is not a valid polymorph form.
+* Does not respect Elbereth.
+* Immune to magical scaring.
+* Attacks:
+  * 6d8 claw physical
+  * 4d10 bite physical
+  * 6d6 bearhug physical
+  * 2d1 tentacle blood drain
+  * gaze confuse
+  * 4d6 spellcast clerical

+Other attributes of Cthulhu:
+* probing Cthulhu will not reveal his inventory.
+* Cthulhu can displace other monsters, pass through iron bars, break boulders, and smash down doors in pursuit of the player, and he will relentlessly track and chase them.
+* His drain intelligence attack has been replaced with a drain energy effect.
+* Cthulhu is placed at the center of Moloch's Sanctum as a powerful guardian, although he does not carry the Amulet of Yendor.
+* However, if the player acquires the Amulet, Cthulhu is allowed to return via wizard harassment.
+* Cthulhu is covetous and will perform a **single warp** to the player upon first appearing.
+After that, he reverts to standard non-covetous movement.
+* If he is killed and resurrects (which he will do quite quickly), he will regain the ability to warp again.

 ## MONSTER BEHAVIOR